Open archaeology, open source?

 6 An emerging community of practice?

-By contributing to shared repositories—whether with code (commits), issues, or comments—archaeologists using GitHub form a collaborative network which we can map using data from the GitHub API.
-Here we consider two facets of this network: repositories connected by common contributors (the repository–repository graph), and users connected by contributions to common repositories (the user–user graph).
+By contributing to shared repositories—whether with code (commits), issues, or comments—archaeologists using GitHub form a collaborative network which we can map using data from the GitHub API Figure 6.
+Here we consider two facets of this network: repositories connected by common contributors (the repository–repository graph, Figure 7), and users connected by contributions to common repositories (the user–user graph, Figure 8).
 In both cases, number of contributions constitutes a natural measure of the strength or weight of the connection, which can be further broken down by type of contribution (commit, issue/pull request, or comment).
+We identified clusters using the edge-betweenness community detection method, which operates by locating the edges that are situated along the shortest paths between all pairs of nodes, and which therefore exhibit high betweenness centrality; these edges form indirect links between otherwise completely unconnected sections of the network, and as such are the loci that distinguish groups of nodes that are more highly connected to each other than they are to others (Girvan and Newman 2002).

 Figure 6: Graph of open archaeology repositories and users connected by contributions.
 Darker edges indicate a great number of contributions.
 Node colour indicates membership of the largest clusters according to the edge–betweenness method (Girvan and Newman 2002).
 Excludes isolate nodes.